 The Supreme Court held that the California law was not preempted by Title VII, as amended by the PDA, because it was not inconsistent with Title VII’s purposes nor did it require any unlawful acts under Title VII.

 Martin v.
 Wilks, 490 U.S. 755 (1989) – Employment (Race)

-Consent decrees imposed goals on Birmingham, AL and Jackson County, AL for the hiring and promotion of black firefighters.
-White firefighters sued the city and county board claiming to have been passed over for job opportunities in favor of less qualified blacks.
+Consent decrees imposed goals on Birmingham, Alabama and Jackson County, Alabama for the hiring and promotion of black firefighters.
+White firefighters sued the city and county board claiming to have been passed over for job opportunities in favor of less qualified Blacks.

 The District Court held that respondents were precluded from challenging employment decisions taken pursuant to the consent decrees and granted the defendant’s motion to dismiss.
 The Court of Appeals reversed rejecting the “impermissible collateral attack” doctrine that immunizes parties to a consent decree from discrimination charges by nonparties for actions taken pursuant to the decree.

 The Supreme Court affirmed the Court of Appeals’ decision, holding that the firefighters were not precluded from challenging the employment decisions taken pursuant to the consent decrees.